Bryant and Stratton Commercial School

 The Herald notes that advertisements first appeared in 1865 in the Boston Journal that Bryant, Stratton, Mason & Peck's business college would open to receive pupils in "Writing, Bookkeeping, Commercial Law, Commercial Calculations, and cognate studies" The latter field included languages, ornamental penmanship and photography--shorthand.

-The Bryant and Stratton business colleges had opened in Cleveland in 1854 when John C. Bryant, Henry B. Bryant and their brother-in-law Henry D. Stratton bought the Folsom Business College, beginning a chain of 90 international commercial schools.
+The Bryant and Stratton business colleges had opened in Cleveland in 1853 when Henry B. Bryant and his brother-in-law Henry D. Stratton, and James W. Lusk bought the Folsom Business College, beginning a chain of 52 international commercial schools.
 The Boston school was the 30th in the chain.
-However, in 1873 H. E. Hibbard purchased the school.
+However, in 1867 H. E. Hibbard purchased the school.
 While it retained the Bryant and Stratton name, it was no longer a part of the chain.

 One hundred years later B.&S. was still graduating students in accounting.
 But the top fields that year were marketing, management, data processing, and specific secretarial emphases--medical, legal, technical and executive.
 The Herald notes that all graduates landed good jobs.